awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

   }
   ```

-**To create an encrypted table with a customer managed CMK for DynamoDB**
+**To create an encrypted table with a customer managed key for DynamoDB**
 + Create the encrypted `Music` table as follows\.

   ```